remoteintech/remote-jobs/company-profiles/digitalocean.md

 ## Company blurb

-Our talented team is at the center of everything we do.
+We're a fast-growing, New York-based cloud infrastructure provider, and our talented team is at the center of everything we do.

 ## Company size